bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 # Python Implementation

-The iterative algorithm is easy to implement.
+Using the iterative equations, the Python implementation is straightforward,

 ```
 import numpy as np